alanjust/artistsarejerks-site/content/about.md

 ## Contact

-For questions about the content or to report concerns, please reach out to us at [your email address].
+For questions about the content or to report concerns, please reach out to us at alan@alanjust.com.